-I read on Wikipedia that the band were originally going to finance the film themselves and show it in a few small theaters here and there…but the film went over budget ($5 million) and Paramount Pictures bought it and distributed it world wide in 1988 in tandem with the accompanying album, “U2: Rattle And Hum”.
+I read on Wikipedia that the band was originally going to finance the film themselves and show it in a few small theaters here and there…but the film went over budget ($5 million) and Paramount Pictures bought it and distributed it worldwide in 1988 in tandem with the accompanying album, “U2: Rattle And Hum”.

 I’ve included a few videos below:

 A teaser trailer for the film, which Incidentally I first saw in 1988 on the videotape release for “Eddie Murphy: Raw“, 1987.
 It shows the band walking out onto the stage while the opening of “Where The Streets Have No Name” plays.
-They appear as silhouettes against a blood red backdrop.
-This trailer and the music…drummer Larry Mullen, Jr. clacking his drumsticks together …are seared into my mind forever, I watched it over and over again back then, it just turns me on.
+They appear as silhouettes against a blood-red backdrop.
+This trailer and the music…drummer Larry Mullen, Jr. clicking hg his drumsticks together …are seared into my mind forever, I watched it over and over again back then, and it just turns me on.

 Another is a performance by The Edge, just him playing his electric guitar & singing a song he wrote in tribute to the Irish Poet John Boyle O’Reilly who was sentenced to prison on “Van Dieman’s Land” in Australia for being an Irish revolutionary and fighting against British rule.
 O’Reilly escaped captivity and after a 6 month journey, evading British capture, came to America.
 The Edge’s performance of this song is another moment from this film that has never left me…it’s beautiful and haunting.
 I felt compelled to share it.